 Katie Runnels is a mixed media artist originally from Fayetteville, Arkansas.
 She received an M.F.A. in painting from the Savannah College of Art and Design in 2004.
 She has studied art and art history in Rome and Lacoste, France, through the University of Arkansas and SCAD, respectively.
 Through SCAD’s generosity, her artwork has exhibited internationally, most notably at the Mona Bismark Foundation in Paris in 2004.
 In Fall 2003, President of Savannah College of Art and Design, Paula Wallace, personally hired Katie to develop a cutting edge gallery/boutique that would exclusively feature artwork and designs of students, faculty, and alumni.
-Katie sought out a partnership with close friend and retail expert, Amy Zurcher and together they cofounded shopSCAD (shopscad.com) that continues to thrive in downtown Savannah, Georgia and online.
+Katie sought out a partnership with close friend and retail expert, Amy Zurcher and together they cofounded shopSCAD (shopscad.com) that continues to thrive in downtown Savannah, Georgia, Lacoste, France and online.
 Katie served as art director until September 2006.
 In this role she was responsible for the interior design, decoration and displays for shopSCAD and shopSCAD, Atlanta.
 In addition, she proposed the original design concept for shopscadonline.com, curated fine art submissions, styled website photography, and created artwork and design concepts for shopSCAD’s promotional materials.

 Since relocating to Columbia, SC (2007) and then Indianapolis, IN (2010), Katie has worked independently by establishing her own creative brand and blog, The Constant Gatherer.
 Her artwork, tutorials, design ideas, and editorial work have appeared in numerous magazines and blogs of note including, Martha Stewart Weddings, Better Homes and Gardens, Design*Sponge, Craft Stylish, Decor8, Poppytalk, Creature Comforts, and Mary Engelbreit.
 Katie's work was also featured in Appliqué Your Way (2009) by Kayte Terry and Back in the Day Bakery Cookbook (2012) by Cheryl and Griffith Day.